opencog/docker/opencog/lang-mst/README.md

 then launching the MST counting scripts, and then monitoring progress.
 Short instructions:

 1. Set up the environment.
-Just cut-n-pste the below:
+Just cut-n-paste the below:
 ```
 # Everything we need has already been set up in run-1.
 # Leave it as-is, in case you want to experiment there.